Home

 However, there's been research conducted over the past 30 years that indicates virtually anyone can apply the principles of influence to change the outcome of any personal interaction.

 This research is based upon extensive observation of leading salespeople inside a wide variety of industries.
-By studying individuals in sales situations, scientists have been able to identify certain patterns of behaviour and speech that increase the likelihood of someone saying yes to a request.
+By studying individuals in sales situations, scientists have been able to identify certain patterns of behavior and speech that increase the likelihood of someone saying yes to a request.

 So, the first task of a would be influencer is to know the influence tactics that are available for them to use.